BEAST-Fitting/beast/docs/generating_asts.rst

   to set the following within the beast_settings file:

   .. code-block:: console

     # initialize the dictionary of desired magnitude limits

     ast_suppl_colorlimits = {}

     # the color limits are defined by the first filter in the color (e.g, X for X-Y),
     # and the input is a list including the second filter (e.g., Y for X-Y) and the
-    # color limit in magnitudes
+    # color limit in magnitudes:

     ast_suppl_colorlimits["HST_WFC3_F475W"] = [["HST_WFC3_F814W",4]]
     ast_suppl_colorlimits["HST_WFC3_F336W"] = [["HST_WFC3_F475W",5], ["HST_WFC3_F814W",6]]

     # set the key word

     ast_suppl_colorlimit =  ast_suppl_colorlimits